dampee/ImageProcessor.Plugins.Pdf/README.md

 When running on a webserver, be sure to run the website in his own applicationpool.

 ## Configuration
-Just add /myfile.pdf?format=jpg&width=500 to get the first page.
+Just add `/myfile.pdf?format=jpg&width=500` to get the first page as an image.

 ## running locally on IIS express
 If you run locally, and you have the 64 bit version of ghostscript installed,